-Without a method to communicate complex information, you:
+Without a method to share complex information, you:

-Doubt yourself, and your communication Wonder if others have understood Talk only to your peers and specialists
+Doubt your communication Wonder if others understand Talk only to peers and specialists

 The Curse of Knowledge is a cognitive bias where an individual assumes that others have the background knowledge to understand.
 This bias is also called the curse of expertise.
 Wikipedia